 The -g option means install globally.
 When packages are installed globally, EACCES permission errors can occur.
 Consider setting up npm to operate globally without elevated permissions.
 See Resolving Permission Errors for more information.

 From the command line, run the following to create an Ionic Angular app named "starter_app" that uses the "blank" starter template:

-- To integrate with Cordova, use the command below.
+- To create a new Ionic app that integrates with Cordova instead, use the commands below.
 More information on getting started with Cordova is here.

 Ionic strongly recommends using Capacitor for the best Appflow experience.
 To learn more about these platforms, review the Capacitor vs Cordova article.